barionleg/cesium.wiki.gs/FAQ.md

 ## Formats

 <a id="maps"></a>
-### What maps are supported?
+### What map or imagery formats are supported?

-WMS, OpenStreetMap, Bing, and Esri.
+Web Map Service (WMS), OpenStreetMaps, Bing Maps, Esri ArcGIS MapServer, and standard images in any format supported by web browsers.

 <a id="OGC"></a>
 ### What OGC standards are supported?

-WMS and a good bit of KML.
+Web Map Service (WMS) and a good bit of KML.
 We expect WFS later in 2012.
 We intend to propose [CZML](CZML-Guide) as a standard to the OGC when it is battle-tested.

 <a id="vectorFormats"></a>
 ### What vector formats are supported?